expertiza/reimplementation-back-end/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-This document serves as a guide to help you get the application up and running as quickly and smoothly as possible.
-Below, we've listed some important points that you may want to take note of:
+Things you may want to cover:

-Ruby version: The application requires Ruby version 3.2.1 to function properly.
-Make sure to have this installed before attempting to run the application.
+* Ruby version - 3.2.1

 ## Development Environment

 ### Prerequisites